HugoPhibbs/CUDA-sDBSCAN/README.md

 sDbscan supports multi-threading by adding only ```#pragma omp parallel for``` when discovering the neighborhoods.
 We call [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) that supports SIMD dot product computation and [Boost](https://www.boost.org/) with binary histogram

-We have not engineered sDbscan much with other techniques, e.g. prefetching. sDbscan also features [sngDbscan](https://github.com/jenniferjang/subsampled_neighborhood_graph_dbscan).
+sDbscan also features [sngDbscan](https://github.com/jenniferjang/subsampled_neighborhood_graph_dbscan).